-Donax is a genus of small, edible saltwater clams, marine bivalve molluscs.
+Donax is a genus of small, edible saltwater clams, marine bivalve mollusks.
 The genus is sometimes known as bean clams or wedge shells; however, Donax species have numerous different common names in different parts of the world.
 These shells are small – about the size of a fingernail and is characterized by its smooth surface and its dual shell and come in a rainbow of pastel but brilliant colors.

 Marine invertebrates in the class Anthozoa of phylum Cnidaria, come from the shelf edge, approximately 75 miles offshore, known as “Outer Shelf Reefs.”.
 Coral are reef builders that inhabit oceans and secrete calcium carbonate to form a hard skeleton.

-Chione cancellata, is a species of medium-sized saltwater clam, a marine bivalve mollusc in the family Veneridae, the venus clams.
+Chione cancellata, is a species of medium-sized saltwater clam, a marine bivalve mollusk in the family Veneridae, the venus clams.
 The cloudy white to yellow-white shells are highly distinctive, with raised, bladelike concentric ridges superimposed on strong radial ribs and giving the shells their characteristic cancellate (crisscrossed) appearance.

 Florida Horse Conch